siredmar/eRTK/README.md

   eRTK_go();

-and the system should be up.
+and the system should be started up, highest priority ready state task should be running.

 Using a similar ATmega, ATxmega or Cortex M0+ CPU is possibly too, try to adapt the #defines to your machine type.